Content Regulation / Censorship, Defamation / Reputation, Political Expression

 The Court dealt with the application as a matter of urgency and issued its ruling on a Saturday which was not usually a working day for the courts.

 Judge Mohammad Mazeh issued an order banning all media from publishing the U.S Ambassador’s comments for a year or face a fine of $200,000 and a broadcasting ban, following a complaint filed by a citizen claiming that she was offended by the U.S Ambassador’s interview on Al-Arabiya Al-Hadath TV.

-The Judge determined that the Court had the authority to adjudicate the matter citing provisions of Article 496 of the Civil Procedure Law which allows for judges to investigate on their own initiative any potential felonies or misdemeanors.
+The Judge determined that the Court had the authority to adjudicate the matter citing provisions of Article 496 of the Civil Procedure Law which allows for judges to investigate on their own initiative before taking a decision on urgent matters.

 The Judge started by reviewing the U.S Ambassador’s interview with the Saudi-owned TV channel which aired on their Facebook page.
 After having reviewed the content of the interview, he said that Ambassador Shea’s allegations about Hezbollah incited sectarian strife, threatened social peace and provoked the Lebanese people, turning them against each other and against Hezbollah and what it represents.
 Her comments were directed against a Lebanese Political party that has strong representation in the Government and a large popular base of support.
 He said that despite her diplomatic immunity, international treaties and especially the Vienna Convention on the Law of Treaties forbade any diplomat, no matter which country they represent, from launching sectarian and political strife, which endangers the safety of the people.